Atous-Technology-Systems/complex/README.md

 ## Overview

 Complex is a Java-based software application that provides a classical simulation of the Grover search algorithm.
-While Grover's algorithm is a cornerstone of quantum computing, AetherBind demonstrates how advanced classical data structures and algorithmic optimizations can significantly improve the performance of such simulations on conventional hardware.
+While Grover's algorithm is a cornerstone of quantum computing, Complex demonstrates how advanced classical data structures and algorithmic optimizations can significantly improve the performance of such simulations on conventional hardware.
 The core innovation lies in achieving an `O(√N log N)` time complexity for the classical Grover search, a substantial improvement over naive `O(N√N)` implementations.

 ## Features